PlanB-Network/bitcoin-educational-content/courses/cyp302/en.md

 For instance, the first number of the second ciphertext is 115.
 The 115th word of the Declaration of Independence is “instituted,” so the first letter of the plaintext is “i.”
 The ciphertext does not directly indicate word spacing and capitalization.
 But after decrypting the first few words, you can logically deduce that the first word of the plaintext was simply “I.” (The plaintext starts with the phrase “I have deposited in the county of Bedford.”)

 After decryption, the second message provides the detailed contents of the treasure (gold, silver, and jewels), and suggests that it was buried in iron pots and covered with rocks in Bedford County (Virginia).
 People love a good mystery, so great efforts have been expended on decrypting the other two Beale ciphers, particularly the one describing the location of the treasure.
 Even various prominent cryptographers have tried their hands on them.
 However, as of yet, no one has been able to decrypt the other two ciphertexts.

+**Notes:**

+[1] For a good summary of the story, see Simon Singh, *The Code Book*, Fourth Estate (London, 1999), pp. 82-99.
+A short movie of the story was made by Andrew Allen in 2010.
+You can find the movie, “The Thomas Beale Cipher,” [on its website](http://www.thomasbealecipher.com/).

+[2] This image is available on the Wikipedia page for the Beale ciphers.

 ## Modern cryptography